shruthi-shastry/Projects/python projects/property_investment_analyzer/ass3_33684669/README.md

 # 🏘️ Property Investment Analyzer – Python

 This project is a data analysis and visualization tool developed for a fictional property investment company in Melbourne, Australia.
-Built as part of **FIT9136: Algorithms and Programming Foundations**, it showcases data manipulation, statistical analysis, and interactive plotting using Python libraries.
+Built as part of **Algorithms and Programming Foundations**, it showcases data manipulation, statistical analysis, and interactive plotting using Python libraries.

 ---